kaplana/cos126webv2/content/assignments/recursion.md

    \\(\Theta(1)\\) - constant, \\(\Theta(\log n)\\) - logarithmic, \\(\Theta(n)\\) - linear, \\(\Theta(n\log n)\\) - linearithmic, \\(\Theta(n^2)\\) - quadratic, \\(\Theta(n^3)\\) - cubic or \\(\Theta(c^n)\\) - exponential

 > Notes:
-> - For your empirical analysis, you may observe the result returned by `count()` will *overflow* a `long` data type.
+> - For your empirical analysis, you may observe the result returned by `count()` will *overflow* a `long` data type for large values of `n`.
+For example, as `n` gets very large the result may produce values that are less than previous values or even negative.
 However, you can ignore the values returned by `count()` since they do not impact the order of growth of the implementation.
+We will address the cause for overflow for this later in the semester.
 > - Instrument your working version `DelannoyMemo.java` similarly to how your code was instrumented in precept using `System.currentTimeMillis()`.
 Do not submit the instrumented version of `DelannoyMemo.java` to TigerFile.
 > - If you receive a message such as `Exception in thread "main" java.lang.OutOfMemoryError: Java heap space`, try allocating more memory to your Java process.
 For example:
 >
 >    `java-introcs -Xss50m -Xmx5g DelannoyMemo 24000 24000`
 >
-> The command-line option `-Xmx5g` in Java is used to specify the maximum heap size for the Java Virtual Machine (JVM).
+> - The command-line option `-Xmx5g` in Java is used to specify the maximum heap size for the Java Virtual Machine (JVM).
 The _heap_ is the area of memory used for dynamic memory allocation in Java.
 This is where objects created by your application are stored.
 The `-Xmx` flag sets the upper limit for the heap memory that the JVM can allocate.
 In this case, `5g` means that the maximum heap size is set to 5 gigabytes.

 ### **Submission**